Import Hunter Data to Google Sheets

 Putting it together, we get the full API Request URL:

-Of course you’ll need to substitute in your own API key, and can search whatever domain you’re interested in.
+Just substitute in your own API key, and you can search whatever domain you’re interested in.

 We can now enter our values into API Connector and import email addresses from the Hunter API into Google Sheets.

-- Click Run and a moment later you’ll see a list of email addresses associated with the domain in your Google Sheet:
+- Name your request and click Run.
+A a moment later you’ll see a list of email addresses associated with the domain in your Google Sheet:

 With API Connector, you can either set these up as separate requests or set up pagination handling (paid feature) to loop through them automatically.